Lightweight and fast first-order IIR filter in TDF-II form.

 Computes and puts coefficient values in b0, b1, and a1 resulting in a first-order high shelf filter (6 dB/oct) with unitary DC gain, using the bilinear transform with prewarping.

 It takes the sample_rate (Hz, must be finite and positive), the cutoff frequency (Hz, must be finite and positive), and the dc_gain, either as linear gain (in [1e-30f, 1e30f]) if dc_gain_dB is 0, or otherwise in dB (in [-600.f, 600.f]).
-If prewarp_freq is 0, then the prewarping frequency matches cutoff, otherwise the value specified by prewarp_freq (Hz, in [1e-6f, 1e12f], however interally limited to avoid instability) is used.
+If prewarp_at_cutoff is non-0, then the prewarping frequency matches cutoff, otherwise the value specified by prewarp_freq (Hz, in [1e-6f, 1e12f], however internally limited to avoid instability) is used.

 cutoff * bw_rcpf(bw_sqrtf(dc_gain)) must be in [1e-6f, 1e12f], where dc_gain is expressed as linear gain.